olcortesb/sam-api-authorizer/README.md

 # sam-api-authorizer
-Demo for test new functionality of sam , local test of authorizers
+Demo to test new functionality of  [AWS sam](https://aws.amazon.com/es/serverless/sam/): [local test of authorizers](https://aws.amazon.com/es/about-aws/whats-new/2023/04/).

-This is a demo for test the new AWS sam functionality.

-## The files in the project:
+## Important files in the project:

 - `template.yml`:
 Have the defintions of infrastructure, Api, Lambda authorizer, and lambda logger.